Define attributes

 Configure the attribute

-Every attribute needs events to calculate from, and an aggregation to calculate.
+Every attribute requires an aggregation to calculate.
+You can optionally restrict which events are included — leave the event filter empty to include all event types.
 Most aggregations also operate on a property of those events.
 The time period and criteria settings are optional refinements.

 In Console, open your attribute group and use the attribute configuration interface to fill in the fields.
 The time period and criteria settings are within More options.